Individualized Education Program (IEP) Advice for Parents of Blind Children

 - Extent, if any, to which your child will not participate with nondisabled children in the general education class and other school activities described: Because IDEA requires that students with disabilities be educated with other children who do not have disabilities in the regular class environment to the greatest extent possible, any proposed deviation from that principle needs to be documented.

 - Testing accommodations: This statement addresses any accommodations your child will need in taking state- or district-wide tests of students.
-If the IEP team decides that your child will not participate in a particular test, the abatement must include the reason why and how she will be assessed instead.
+If the IEP team decides that your child will not participate in a particular test, the abatement must include the reason why and how she will be alternatively assessed.

 - How progress will be measured and how the child’s parents will be regularly informed: The IEP must indicate how your child’s annual goals will be measured and when periodic reports will be sent to inform you of your child’s progress toward the goals.
 You must receive this information at least as often as report cards or other periodic reports are sent out for children without disabilities, although you may want to encourage the school to send this information to you on a more frequent basis.